-The following image indicates the location of the hard drive and provides a visual representation of the installation procedure.
+The following image indicates the location of the 2280 solid-state drive/Intel Optane storage that is installed in M.2 slot two and provides a visual representation of the installation procedure.

-- 1. Align the screw holes on the hard-drive bracket with the screw holes on the hard drive. - 2.
-Replace the four screws (M3x3) that secure the hard-drive bracket to the hard drive. - 3.
-Connect the interposer to the hard-drive assembly. - 4.
-Align the screw holes on the hard-drive assembly with the screw holes on the palm-rest and keyboard assembly. - 5.
-Replace the three screws (M2x3) that secure the hard-drive assembly to the palm-rest and keyboard assembly. - 6.
-Connect the hard-drive cable to the system board and close the latch to secure the cable.
+- 1. Align the notches on the solid-state drive/Intel Optane storage with the SSD2 slot on the system board. - 2.
+Slide the solid-state drive/Intel Optane storage into the SSD2 slot on the system board. - 3.
+Replace the screw (M2x3) that secures the solid-state drive/Intel Optane storage to the palm-rest and keyboard assembly. - 4.
+Place the solid-state drive bracket on the solid-state drive. - 5.
+Align the screw holes on the solid-state drive bracket with the screw holes on the system board and the palm-rest and keyboard assembly. - 6.
+Replace the screw (M2x3) that secures the solid-state drive bracket to the palm-rest and keyboard assembly.

 - 1. Install the base cover. - 2.
-Follow the procedure in After working inside your computer.
+Follow the procedure in after working inside your computer.